Milotrince/discord-roombot/README.md

 ## Features
 * RoomBot will automatically disband inactive rooms.
 * A colorful hoisted role is assigned to players who join the room, so you know who's in what room.
+* A private channel is created for your room.
 * Once you have enough people, RoomBot will notify everybody!

 ### Basic Commands